 Construction is vital both to the UK economy and in shaping the built environment in which we live, work and play.
-The country’s one million construction firms employ 2.4 million people, and achieved £113bn output in 2017, according to the most recent government statistics.
+The country’s one million construction firms employ over 2.4 million people.

 In this article, we’ll examine some of the issues that have surrounded UK construction and look to the bright future that’s emerging for it.
 We reveal four opportunities for construction firms investing in their future and a fantastic source of funding that has been hiding in plain sight.